 So for your party, assign everyone some obscure president.
 Have them dress up (your old-timey hat and wig distributor will be thrilled), and have them bring some trivia to do a brief reenactment.
 This will challenge your friends’ creativity, while also shedding light on the very real events that made us who we are.
 After all, history didn’t jump from Jackson to Lincoln.
-People like Franklin Polk made big differences, for better and worse.
+People like James Polk made big differences, for better and worse.
 Who knew?
-Probably not even Franklin Polk.
+Probably not even James Polk.

 National Weird Food Day

 Not too long ago, my wife was babysitting my brother’s triplets (!) and when he got home, he made himself a peanut butter and cheese sandwich.
 No bread, just peanut butter between two slices of cheddar.
 She was stunned because she makes fun of me for eating that all the time.
 Neither my brother nor I knew the other one ate them because we never asked, because we both just think it’s normal.
 Because it is…

 Every family has weird eating quirks that they take for granted.
 Same goes for every region and every culture.
 And that can make for a great party.
 Have guests come over bearing dishes that, as they grew up, they learned that not everyone eats.
 It’s a celebration of the strange ways our experiences shape us, and a joyful gathering of the differences that really make us all the same.